maplibre/maplibre-gl-js/test/bench/README.md

 ## Generating gl statistics

-Build minimized production maplibre-gl-js with `npm run build-prod-min`.
+Build minimized production maplibre-gl-js with `npm run build-prod`.

 Gather and output gl statistics from headless chromium with `npm run gl-stats`.
 The results are output to the terminal and saved in data.json.gz.